kentbull/saidify/README.md

 ## Sources and References

 - [signify-ts](https://github.com/WebOfTrust/signify-ts)
-  - Most of the code in this repository is lifed from the SignifyTS project.
+  - Most of the code in this repository is lifted from the SignifyTS project.
 - [keripy](https://github.com/WebOfTrust/keripy)
   - Some of the code in this repository is inspired by KERIpy, the Python implementation of KERI.